 - x1 (array-like) First input array.
 Must be a 1-D or 2-D array, with the length of the last dimension matching the last dimension of x2 and one less than the length of params. x1 may be 1-D if either each point consists of a single parameter (and params has length 2) or the array only contains a single point (in which case, the array will be reshaped to (1, D 1)). - x2 (array-like) Second input array.
 The same restrictions that apply to x1 also apply here. - params (array-like) Hyperparameter array.
-Must be 1-D with length one greater than the last dimension of x1 and x2.

-Returns Array holding the Hessian of the pair-wise distances between points in arrays x1 and x2 with respect to the hyperparameters.
-Will be an array with shape (D, D, n1, n2), where D is the length of params, n1 is the length of the first axis of x1 and n2 is the length of the first axis of x2.
-The first two axes indicates the different derivative components (i.e. the second derivative with respect to the first parameter is [0,0,:], the mixed partial with respect to the first and second parameters is [0,1,:] or [1,0,:], etc.)
+Must be 1-D with length one greater than the last dimension of x1 and x2. - Returns Array holding the derivative of the kernel function between points in arrays x1 and x2 with respect to the first inputs x1.
+Will be an array with shape (D, n1, n2), where D is the length of params, n1 is the length of the first axis of x1 and n2 is the length of the first axis of x2.
+The first axis indicates the different derivative components (i.e. the derivative with respect to the first input dimension is [0,:,:], etc.)

+'''

 class mogp_emulator.Kernel.SquaredExponential

+'''